mohamed96321/cs50-computer-science/README.md

 6. SQL Databases: Gain proficiency in working with databases, utilizing SQL to manage and query data efficiently.

 ## We will using choco and bash commands to run and install all programming languages.
-When using "choco" command: Right-click on the Start menu and select "Command Prompt (Admin)" or "Windows PowerShell (Admin).".
+When using "choco install <package name>" command: Right-click on the Start menu and select "Command Prompt (Admin)" or "Windows PowerShell (Admin).".
+And then Search for packages by using "choco search <package name>" command if this package exists install it or download it from their official website.

 Please make sure you have installed Chocolatey (https://chocolatey.org/install) before proceeding with these instructions.

 We can using "sudo apt" command in Ubuntu.

 We can using "brew" command in MacOS.

 ### How to Install, Compile and Run C files:
 To install, compile and run c files, use the following commands in the terminal: